xv/arma3-heli-extraction/README.md

 Support for CUP & RHS
 ---------------------
-Support for the Community Upgrade Project and Red Hammer Studios is included.
+Support for Community Upgrade Project and Red Hammer Studios mods is included.
 If the script detects that your player unit belongs to a CUP or RHS faction, the extraction helicopter will be part of the said faction.

 RHS support goes beyond non-vanilla helicopters.
 Since RHS units carry custom magazines, support for mod's-exclusive grenades is also supported.
 The script will let you use your RHS smoke grenades to mark the landing zone.